 You can build a flexible structure of management groups and subscriptions to organize your resources into a hierarchy for unified policy and access management.
 The following diagram shows an example of creating a hierarchy for governance using management groups.

-You can create a hierarchy that applies a policy, for example, which limits VM locations to the West US region in the management group called "Production".
-This policy will inherit onto all the Enterprise Agreement (EA) subscriptions that are descendants of that management group and will apply to all VMs under those subscriptions.
-This security policy cannot be altered by the resource or subscription owner allowing for improved governance.
+You can create a hierarchy that applies a policy, for example, limiting VM locations to the West US region in the management group called "Production."
+This policy will inherit all the Enterprise Agreement (EA) subscriptions that are descendants of that management group and will apply to all VMs under those subscriptions.
+This security policy cannot be altered by the resource or subscription owner, allowing for improved governance.

 Important facts about management Groups